Want to make your money work harder but aren’t sure how? Getting financial advice could help you get started.

 It could increase your confidence

 When you research something yourself, you may doubt whether you’ve come to the right conclusion.
 You know, that ‘what-if-I-missed-something?’ feeling.

 Yet when you receive a professional investment recommendation, you can feel reassured that the investment decision you’re taking is a well-informed one that’s right for you.

 Financial decisions can be difficult to make on your own.
 And they’re rarely just about you.
 Either directly or indirectly, they can also affect your partner or family – which can add to the pressure.

 The pace of modern life means our brains are constantly being pulled into short-term activities, which creates short-term thinking.
 And that makes it difficult to focus on what you want your future to look like – and what it will take to get you there.

-If your needs are more complex and you have £50,000 or more in savings and investments, you can meet with one of our advisers for a full financial review.
-From protecting your family to passing on your wealth, they will spend time getting to know your current plans and future ambitions.
+If your needs are more complex and you have £100,000 or more in savings and investments with HSBC, you can meet with one of our advisers for a full financial review.
+From protecting your family to planning your retirement, they will spend time getting to know your current plans and future ambitions.